1830 United Kingdom general election

 The 1830 United Kingdom general election was held on 29 July 1830 to 1 September 1830 in the wake of the death of King George IV, producing the first parliament of the reign of his successor, King William IV.
-The fractured Tory party under the Duke of Wellington paved the way for Earl Grey to form a government, which would go on to take the issue of electoral reform the following year.
+The fractured Tory party under Arthur Wellesley, 1st Duke of Wellington paved the way for Charles Grey, 2nd Earl Grey to form a government, which would go on to take the issue of electoral reform the following year.

 The eighth United Kingdom Parliament was dissolved on 24 July 1830.
 The new Parliament was summoned to meet on 14 September 1830, for a maximum seven-year term from that date.
 The maximum term could be and normally was curtailed, by the monarch dissolving the Parliament, before its term expired.
 This election was the first since 1708 to cause the collapse of the government.

 Political situation

 The Tory leader, at the time of the 1830 election, was the Duke of Wellington.
 He had been Prime Minister since 1828.

 The previous Parliament had been unstable, with both principal parties fractured.
 During the 1826–30 Parliament, there had been four Tory prime ministers.
 The Earl of Liverpool, who had been Prime Minister since 1812, was forced by ill health to retire in 1827.

 George Canning, who had been Leader of the House of Commons under Liverpool, became Prime Minister in early 1827.
 The High Tories, led by the Duke of Wellington and Robert Peel, refused to serve in his government.
 Canning invited a section of the Whigs, including Lansdowne to join a coalition ministry with the Canningite faction of the Tories.
 Other Whigs, like Earl Grey, remained in opposition.
 Some Whigs like Viscount Althorp adopted a neutral attitude to the government.

 After Canning's death in August 1827, the premiership passed to Viscount Goderich for a few more months, until Wellington took over on 22 January 1828.
 Those Whigs who had been in both Canning's and Goderich's governments returned to the Opposition.
 For a short while a band of MPs and peers who had been supporters of Canning (hence the Canningites) were in included in Wellington's government but left on the issue of the re-distribution of seats from the corrupt parliamentary borough of East Retford in May 1828.